DaDoDev7/DaDoDev7/README.md

 # 💫 About Me:
 💻 Junior Front End Developer based in Bruxelles.<br>🐣 Just graduated from Digital City .<br>🤠 Working as a freelancer.
-(Check my work!)<br>🔭 Looking for a Job or an internship.<br>
+(Check my work!)<br>🔭 Currently on an internship at Iterates Consulting<br>

 ## 🌐 Socials: